rsdoiel/antenna/socal_north.md

 ---

-## New York Times Names CSUN Most Economically Diverse Campus In Nation
+## New York Times names CSUN most economically diverse campus in nation

 date: 2023-11-15, from: The Sundail (CSUN Student Newspaper)